Interlastic/All-Nothing-Share/README.md

 - 📱 Share **apps** and tools
 - 🔔 Upload and download **ringtones**
 - 🎧 Share and find **EQ presets**
-- ❓ Ask **questions** and get help
-- 🧩 Post anything else relevant to the Nothing ecosystem

 ---